The journey to a new aquatic facility started back in 2014 in response to community demand.

 There are other schools which will be closer.
 Moving a facility will always have those that benefit, and those that don’t.

-No. Access will be from Tamatea Drive, which we are consulting on changing from a 70 km/h zone to be a 50 km/h zone.
-Currently 91% of users drive to the facility.
-There is an iWay pathway near the site now, foot and cycle traffic will be considered as part of the project.
+No. Access will be from Tamatea Drive, more than 200m from the Prebensen Drive intersection.
+We are consulting on changing Tamatea Drive from a 70 km/h zone to a 50 km/h zone.
+Currently 92% of users drive to the facility.
+There is an iWay pathway near the site now, and foot and cycle traffic will be considered as part of the project.

 The proposed site is 3.2km away from the current site.
 There’s little difference in the size of the population living within a 3km radius of both areas, and there is large population growth closer to the new site.
-Hawke’s Bay Regional Council, which manage the bus routes, is willing to look at making any required changes to routes and stops.
+Hawke’s Bay Regional Council are in charge of bus routes in Napier.
+Discussion is underway with the Regional Council to provide a bus stop to the facility once it is opened - off-street, right outside the entrance.
+The nearest bus stop to the existing Napier Aquatic Centre is 500 metres away.

 When looking at all options of the new aquatic centre, decisions were based on the how the facility will benefit our communities’ health, wellbeing and cohesion, and can be a source of community pride.
 This is further broken down into six key areas.